BASEBALL GAME USING PLAYING CARDS

 Keeping track of balls, strikes and outs faced by each batter adds another layer.
 Give each batter a set number of cards (4-6) to draw from before they are automatically retired if they do not get a hit.
 Strategically deciding to swing or take pitches becomes a factor.

-Read also: MID 50S BASEBALL CARDS
+Read also: 1962 TOPPS BASEBALL CARDS MOST VALUABLE

 The game can be played informally for fun or with official innings, scorekeeping and even positions in the field.
 Set a run limit like traditional baseball or a time limit to determine a winner.
 Variations allow for different sized “fields” by adjusting base distances or requiring more hits to score from certain bases.